mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 <!-- **Cultural Focus:**  -->

 The parent has taken on the role of solving harder code problems following  instructions carefully.
 The child is one of the younger participants when blockages occur she explores the room or to dwell on the periphery of other participants interactions.
-The child wants to add additional levels to the game.
+The chpecial use case tutorials and refine a comprehensive documentation for our citizen sciild wants to add additional levels to the game.
 It is likely that this stems from observations of other games being made and conversations overheard.
 As this pattern has been added to other games and has become a popular topic of discourse between participants.

 <!-- The process of adding new levels is something that one participant Te has been teaching other children to do via peer support.
 He has added so many levels to his own game that children and parents in this session are commenting in on it.  -->